 About the Author:

 “John Fontain was raised as a Christian but always believed in the concept of One God.
 In 2006 he started looking into Islam after coming in contact with Muslims in West Africa.
 Having researched the religion he finally embraced Islam in 2008, in Cairo, Egypt.
 Since then he has been actively involved in Da’wah work (inviting people to Islam).
-John also runs his own charity organisation “Volunteer Sierra Leone” which helps support over 65 Muslim schools throughout Sierra Leone.
+John also runs his own charity organization “Volunteer Sierra Leone” which helps support over 65 Muslim schools throughout Sierra Leone.
 After researching extensively some of the oldest scriptures of the Bible he discovered some key points that will ultimately change the way Muslims and Christians view Jesus and his Message.
 All of these points and more will be discussed further in the book “Jesus & the Injeel…the Untold Story.”

 Critique of the Author: